 Vacuum packing Peeps marshmallows is an incredible (and delicious) demonstration of air!

 A vacuum packer is an amazing device that vacuum packs food to seal in the freshness.
 At least that’s what those late night infomercials tell us.
 We’re more excited about using this fascinating device to explore the amazing properties of air pressure.
-Fill the special storage container with marshmallows (we prefer those adorable yellow Peeps) and remove the air.
+Fill the special storage container with marshmallows (we prefer those adorable Peeps) and remove the air.
 Watch out!
 It’s the incredible growing marshmallow trick!

 - A vacuum packer storage container

-- Marshmallows of various sizes and types(Marshmallow chicks and bunnies are the best)
+- Marshmallows of various sizes and types

-- Attach the special vacuum hose that came with the unit.
+Secure the lid that attaches to the special vacuum hose that came with the unit.

-- Place the hose over the vacuum port on the lid and start the vacuum packer.
+Place the hose over the vacuum port on the lid and start the vacuum packer.

-- Make sure everyone is watching when you release the vacuum.
+Release the vacuum.
 Watch as the marshmallows shrink when the air comes rushing back into the container.

-How Does It Work?
+How Does It Work